Javad Hakimli: Death of Mehdi Huseynzade

 Mehdi Huseynzade was killed in November 1944 in a village of Vitovlje in the Vipava Valley and was hastily buried by local residents.
-It was Javad Hakimli who insisted that "Mikhailo" be reburied according to Muslim custom with full honours, he personally washed Mehdi’s body, wrapped it in silk from a parachute in replacement of a shroud with his face directed towards Mecca.
+It was Javad Hakimli who insisted that "Mikhailo" be reburied according to Muslim custom with full honours.
+He personally washed Mehdi’s body, wrapped it in silk from a parachute in replacement of a shroud with his face directed towards Mecca.
 The first inscription on the homemade obelisk above Mehdi’s grave was carved by Javad himself.

 Another Soviet Partisan of Georgian origin, David Tatuashvili, described the funeral as follows:

 "The first monument in his honour was sculpted by Javad Hakimli, while I built the tomb despite the tears streaming down my face, I carved a star for Mikhailo".

 After World War II

 Yugoslav leader Josip Broz Tito honoured Javad with the "Order for Bravery" and the "Partisan of Yugoslavia".

 Repatriated to Podolsk in the USSR in late 1945 he passed a background check and interrogation from the counter-intelligence unit SMERSH.
 According to Javad Hakimli, it was in Podolsk he personally wrote an alibi and description of Mehdi Huseynzadeh to the KGB archives of the SMERSH, so that Mehdi would not be considered a traitor or a defector.
-Few years after in 1957, the Supreme Soviet of the Soviet Union posthumously awarded the title of Hero of the Soviet Union to Mehdi Huseynzade.
+In 1957, the Supreme Soviet of the Soviet Union posthumously awarded the title of Hero of the Soviet Union to Mehdi Huseynzade.

 After demobilisation in December 1946, Javad first went to Baku to notify the family of Mehdi Huseynzade of his exploits in Yugoslavia and to hand over his personal belongings (jacket, silver cigarette case, ring, pocket Franco-Russian dictionary, etc.).
 He later returned to his village in Lyambyali in the Armenian SSR.